 public health services Bodies that provide health services to populations rather than individuals.
 Twelve public health services in New Zealand provide environmental health, communicable disease control and health promotion programmes.
-Each service is administered by a public health unit that is led by a manager and staffed by, among others, medical officers of health, public health nurses and health protection officers.

-public health unit A body that administers a public health service.
-Each unit is led by a manager and staffed by, among others, medical officers of health, public health nurses and health protection officers.

-public information management The collection, analysis and dissemination of information to the public in a timely manner recovery The coordinated efforts and processes undertaken to effect the immediate, medium-term and long-term holistic regeneration of a community after an emergency regional coordination team regional emergency management advisor One of four emergency management advisors, based in Auckland, Tauranga, Palmerston North and Wellington, who are members of the Ministry of Health's Emergency Management team.
-These senior advisors work with District Health Boards, their public health units and other agencies (eg, Civil Defence Emergency Management groups and the police) to enhance regional coordination.
-They also lead and contribute to other health-related emergency projects to ensure the needs of the Ministry, District Health Boards and other significant organisations concerned with health-related emergencies are met, and that planning is coordinated across sectors coordinated across sector regional health coordinator risk The likelihood of consequences of a hazard; often specified in terms of an event or circumstance
+Each service is administered by a public health unit that is led by a manager and staffed by, among others, medical officers of health , public health nurses and health protection officers. public health unit A body that administers a public health service .
+Each unit is led by a manager and staffed by, among others, medical officers of health , public health nurses and health protection officers. public information management The collection, analysis and dissemination of information to the public in a timely manner recovery The co-ordinated efforts and processes undertaken to effect the immediate, medium-term and long-term holistic regeneration of a community after an emergency regional co-ordination team A body that co-ordinates the regional emergency response of District Health Boards in a health-related emergency regional emergency management advisor One of four emergency management advisors, based in Auckland, Hamilton, Palmerston North and Christchurch, who are members of the Ministry of Health's Emergency Management team.
+These advisors work with District Health Boards , their public health units and other agencies (eg, Civil Defence Emergency Management groups and the police) to enhance regional co-ordination.
+They also lead and contribute to other health-related emergency projects to ensure the needs of the Ministry, District Health Boards and other significant organisations concerned with health-related emergencies are met, and that planning is co- ordinated across sectors regional health co-ordinator The role with overall responsibility for co-ordinating an emergency response at the regional level.
+The co-ordinator is an agreed appointee of a District Health Board and its public health unit in a region, and is a member of the regional co-ordination team risk The likelihood of consequences of a hazard; often specified in terms of an event or circumstance SARS Severe acute respiratory syndrome secondary care Treatment by specialists to whom a patient has been referred by primary health care providers Situation report A report (commonly called a SitRep) of an incident that is usually given at regular intervals.
+This report provides a snapshot of the situation and the response.
+It does not provide up-to-date awareness as the situation changes.
+There is a template for this report in the emergency managment information system, to ensure standardisation.